daisy/math-a11y/README.md

 ### Microsoft Word 365

-We are collaborating with developers at Microsoft.
+We are collaborating with developers at Microsoft: [Project: Digital Math in Microsoft Word 365 Accessibility](https://daisy.github.io/math-a11y/docs/ms-math/)

-If you are posting a message to the mailing list and want to focus on this project, please include in the subject [MS-Math]
+If you are posting a message to the mailing list and want to focus on this project, please begin the email's subject line with "[MS-Math]"